 Superman’s adoptive father and moral compass, actor Glenn Ford was already an elder statesman in Hollywood.
 He was consistently one of the top box office draws throughout the ’50s and ’60s, appearing in the smash hits Gilda and The Big Heat.
 After Superman, Ford’s career slowed considerably.

 However, in 1992 he was awarded France’s highest military honor for his service during the second world war.
 Talk about some post acting success.
-Unfortunately, Ford passed away in 2006, but he will always be remembered as Superman’s guiding light.
+Unfortunately, Ford passed away in 2006 at age 90, but he will always be remembered as Superman’s guiding light.

 Marlon Brando (Jor-El)